 Average GRE scores for incoming students are difficult to calculate due to the differing test types, but the average percentile rank for the verbal section was 67.9%; the average percentile rank for the quantitative section was 56.2%, and the average percentile rank for the analytical writing section was 45.4%.
 These percentages represent the individuals' proportional placement rank placement among all test-takers (100% = top score).

-Further, our students are active participants in the Wisconsin Student Planning Association (WSPA) and the Wisconsin Chapter of the American Planning Association (APA).
+Further, our current students are active participants in the Wisconsin Student Planning Association (WSPA) and the Wisconsin Chapter of the American Planning Association (APA).
 This is in addition to the variety of extramural activities available on-campus at the University of Wisconsin-Madison.

 Cost (Tuition and Fees)

-Student Retention & Graduate Rates
+Student Retention & Graduation Rates

 The Department of Urban and Regional Planning awarded 20 M.S. degrees in the 2014-2015 school year.
 For more information about past graduation rates, please see the Graduate School Program Profile for Urban & Regional Planning.
 With this Spring's (2015) graduating class, we now have a total of 1,221 total alumni since our inception in 1962.

-2008-2011: 100 percent pass rate
+2004-2014: 98.2 percent pass rate

-Employment Rate of Fulltime Graduates
+Employment Rate of Program Graduates

 The Employment Rate measures the percentage of M.S.
 Program graduates who obtain planning positions or elect to pursue advanced degrees within a specified time period post graduation.
 Again, using results of our annual survey of alumni at graduation (year 0) and at the 2, 5, and 10 year post-graduation mark, we see significant success of our program graduates in their planning careers.
 Our most recent survey efforts suggest a 90% employment rate for students past two months of their graduate date, with a 100% employment rate for students two years past their graduation date.
 Of these, 88% were successful in attaining fulltime professional planning or planning-related employment.